mobify/workshop--adaptivejs-site-1x/README.md

     Now that we have common button styles, let's adjust our header menu button.
 9. In your editor app, from the `/assets/styles/templates/partials` directory, open the `_header.scss` header file.
-10. In the `.t-header__menu block` block, add button modifications with the following lines of code:
+10. In the `.t-header__menu block` block, add the button modifications with the following `c-button` code block:

     ```SCSS
     // Header: Menu
     // ---

     .t-header__menu {
+        display: flex;
+        justify-content: space-between;
+        padding: $v-space $small-h-space;

         .c-button {
             display: block;
             min-width: 45px;